 “While selling the Asian business in parts will probably drive up the proceeds for ING, it is also more difficult to execute,” he said.

-Other companies that have shown interest in the asset- management unit are Blackrock Inc. (BLK), State Street Corp., AMP Ltd. (AMP) and Nikko Asset Management Co., two people with knowledge of the proess said.
+Other companies that have shown interest in the asset- management unit are Blackrock Inc. (BLK:US), State Street Corp., AMP Ltd. (AMP) and Nikko Asset Management Co., two people with knowledge of the proess said.
 Spokesmen for ING and the potential bidders declined to comment or weren’t immediately available.

 In January, ING scrapped a plan to create an Asian-European insurer next to a U.S. unit and said it may sell the Asian business separately, given its greater allure for buyers after European markets worsened.
 Chief Executive Officer Jan Hommen in February told reporters it was too early to tell whether the asset management business would be sold separately.